-Learning outcomes for the 60-hour online certificate, Studies in Gambling Addiction: Counseling the Pathological Gambler, are designed to measure specific observable results achieved by the learner at the completion of the program.
-Assessment tools that provide the evidence of learning are described below.
+Learning outcomes for the 60-hour online Studies in Gambling Addiction: Counseling the Pathological Gambler certificate courses are designed to measure specific observable results achieved by the learner at the completion of the program.
+Assessment tools that provide evidence of learning are described below.

-The course was designed to respect diverse ways of learning that include:
+The courses are designed to respect diverse ways of learning:

-The 60-hour Studies in Gambling Addiction certificate utilizes several methods of evaluating learner outcomes.
-Evaluation tools include a total of 90 multiple-choice quiz questions and 13 written and submitted essays or final exams.
+The 60-hour Studies in Gambling Addiction certificate courses utilizes several methods of evaluating learner outcomes.
+Evaluation tools include 90 multiple-choice quiz questions and 13 written and submitted essays or final exams.
 The number of words to be submitted for each essay ranges from 300 to 1,200.
-The written responses are reviewed by a subject matter expert and the quizzes are graded real time.
+Written responses are reviewed by a subject matter expert and the quizzes are graded real time.
 An exit survey is utilized to gain feedback from the learner to improve instruction.

 Reflective Self-Assessment Essays: In the reflective essays, learners explain their own development and understanding of a particular gambling addiction concept.
 This assessment tool is designed to allow learners to analyze their own learning.
 Subject matter experts review each essay and provide written feedback to the learner at the completion of the certificate program.

 Significant Events Analogy Essay: Learners are asked to describe real-life situations that illustrate key concepts of the course within his/her realm of experience.

 Authentic Assessment Essay: This assessment method provides an opportunity for learners to simulate real-world experiences by applying critical thinking and knowledge or perform tasks that approximate those found in the work place of a gambling addiction service provider.

 The case study assessment instrument utilizes a real-life situation that demonstrates the learner’s critical thinking and analytic ability.